 If you’re convinced your dog is in distress and not just restless, it’s time to intervene.
-Depending on how serious their condition is, these are some of the most common solutions recommended for treating separation anxiety in dogs.
+Depending on how serious their condition is, these are some of the most common solutions recommended for dog separation anxiety training.

 If you love to give your dog proper goodbyes involving drawn-out petting and excessive kisses, consider changing the tactic.
 All that attention abruptly taken away a few seconds later means your dog will become painfully aware that they are left all alone.
 Instead, try to make little to no fuss about you leaving or coming back.
 That entrance door opening or closing should be a normal part of your dog’s life, not an earth-shattering event.

-One of the most effective dog anxiety treatments has to do with keeping their mind preoccupied with a task and away from their empty nest.
+One of the most effective dog separation anxiety training methods has to do with keeping their mind preoccupied with a task and away from their empty nest.
 Test a few puzzle toys and choose the ones that take your dog the longest to finish.
 Give it to them as a task for when you’re gone.

 Find a radio station that broadcasts plenty of talk shows and put it on for your dog to hear while you’re away.
 Human voices are usually a good solution for dog separation anxiety as it gives them the assurance that they are not completely alone.
 Some dog owners even record their own voices to help soothe their pooch when they are in distress.

-Depending on your dog’s reaction to crate training, this can help treat separation anxiety in dogs.
+Depending on your dog’s reaction to crate training, this could be a great help with separation anxiety training for dogs.
 Make sure your dog is okay with being confined to an area and if they give you their go-ahead you can place them in their crate for the duration of your absence.
-In some cases the crate can become their safe space, an area where they feel comfortable and calm when you are away.
+In some cases, the crate can become their safe space, an area where they feel comfortable and calm when you are away.
 However, it’s important to ensure that your dog’s not spending all day, every day in their crate.